 Electrical Engineering and Computer Science

-The technological advances that have made our society what it is today are due largely to the efforts of electrical engineers, computer engineers, and computer scientists.
+The technological advances that have made our society what it is today are considerably credited to the efforts of electrical engineers, computer engineers, and computer scientists.
 Among these advances are radio, television, telephones, wireless and mobile communications, personal computers, workstations, mainframe computers, aircraft avionics, satellite electronics, automobile electronics, office machinery, medical electronic equipment, video games, electric power generation and distribution systems, telecommunications, computer networks (including the Internet), personal entertainment products, radar, defense electronics, artificial intelligence, and a variety of computer software.

 Vision and Mission

-- To have classes populated by outstanding students.
+- To have classes populated by outstanding students;

 - To have faculty members with high visibility among their peers.

-The mission of the EECS department is
+The mission of the EECS department is:

-- To educate the next generation of electrical engineers, computer engineers, and computer scientists.
+- To educate the next generation of electrical engineers, computer engineers, and computer scientists;

-- To discover, apply, and disseminate knowledge.
+- To discover, apply, and disseminate knowledge; and

 - To be an asset to the community and to society.